Yuelioi/docs.yuelili.com/src/content/docs/zh-cn/ae-scripting/layer/threedmodellayer.md

 - Marker
 - Time Remap
 - Transform
   - Anchor Point
   - Position
   - Scale
   - Orientation
   - X Rotation
   - Y Rotation
   - Rotation
   - Opacity
 - Layer Styles
 - Audio
   - AudioLevels

-#### Example
+#### 示例

 If the first item in the project is a CompItem, and the first layer of that CompItem is an ThreeDModelLayer, the following checks its type.